return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_connector_c.rst

      should update this value using \ :c:func:`drm_mode_connector_set_tile_property`\ .
      Userspace cannot change this property.
 link-status:
      Connector link-status property to indicate the status of link.
 The default value of link-status is "GOOD".
 If something fails during or after modeset, the kernel driver may set this to "BAD" and issue a hotplug uevent.
-Drivers should update this value using \ :c:func:`drm_mode_connector_set_link_status_property`\ .
+Drivers should update this value using
+     \ :c:func:`drm_mode_connector_set_link_status_property`\ .
 non_desktop:
      Indicates the output should be ignored for purposes of displaying a standard desktop environment or console.
 This is most likely because the output device is not rectilinear.
+Content Protection:
+     This property is used by userspace to request the kernel protect future content communicated over the link.
+When requested, kernel will apply the appropriate means of protection (most often HDCP), and use the property to tell userspace the protection is active.

+     Drivers can set this up by calling
+     \ :c:func:`drm_connector_attach_content_protection_property`\  on initialization.

+     The value of this property can be one of the following:

+     DRM_MODE_CONTENT_PROTECTION_UNDESIRED = 0
+             The link is not protected, content is transmitted in the clear.
+     DRM_MODE_CONTENT_PROTECTION_DESIRED = 1
+             Userspace has requested content protection, but the link is not currently protected.
+When in this state, kernel should enable Content Protection as soon as possible.
+     DRM_MODE_CONTENT_PROTECTION_ENABLED = 2
+             Userspace has requested content protection, and the link is protected.
+Only the driver can set the property to this value.
+             If userspace attempts to set to ENABLED, kernel will return -EINVAL.

+     A few guidelines:

+     - DESIRED state should be preserved until userspace de-asserts it by setting the property to UNDESIRED.
+This means ENABLED should only transition to UNDESIRED when the user explicitly requests it.
+     - If the state is DESIRED, kernel should attempt to re-authenticate the link whenever possible.
+This includes across disable/enable, dpms, hotplug, downstream device changes, link status failures, etc..
+     - Userspace is responsible for polling the property to determine when the value transitions from ENABLED to DESIRED.
+This signifies the link is no longer protected and userspace should take appropriate action (whatever that might be).

 Connectors also have one standardized atomic property: